brylevkirill/notes/interesting recent papers.md

 >	"Our results show it can be trained to accurately simulate the physical trajectories of dozens of objects over thousands of time steps, estimate abstract quantities such as energy, and generalize automatically to systems with different numbers and configurations of objects and relations."
 >	"Our interaction network implementation is the first general-purpose, learnable physics engine, and a powerful general framework for reasoning about object and relations in a wide variety of complex real-world domains."
 >	"The interaction network may also serve as a powerful model for model-predictive control inputting active control signals as external effects – because it is differentiable, it naturally supports gradient-based planning."
+>	"Graph based framework for dynamic systems which is able to simulate the physical trajectories of n-body, bouncing ball, and non-rigid string systems accurately over thousands of time steps, after training only on single step predictions."
+  - `video` <https://youtube.com/watch?v=zsvYr5tyj9M> (Erzat) `in russian`
   - `notes` <https://blog.acolyer.org/2017/01/02/interaction-networks-for-learning-about-objects-relations-and-physics/>
   - `code` <https://github.com/jaesik817/Interaction-networks_tensorflow>
   - `code` <https://github.com/higgsfield/interaction_network_pytorch>